reinier/reinierladan.nl/src/blog/2023/qweighteen-keymap.md

 ---
 layout: layouts/base.njk
 title: An introduction to my keymap 'Qweighteen'
 description: The keymap that I use for my keyboard to get stuff done.
-The half way point between 34 and 18 keys.
+The halfway point between 34 and 18 keys.
 date: 2023-06-19
 socialImage: /images/social/qweighteen.jpg
 tags: